MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 **For the Administrator**
 Administrator can view overall learner progress and course completion from the management portal.
 Check out [**this article**](../analytics/analytics-overview.md) for more details.

-### How is the course completion verified on the Microsoft Community Training?
+### How is the course completion verified on the Community Training?

-Microsoft Community Training can track when any content is played/consumed and real-time analytics are provided on individual user's engagement and course completion.
+Community Training can track when any content is played/consumed and real-time analytics are provided on individual user's engagement and course completion.
 However, we recommend organizations to have quizzes and final exams to ensure and validate the learner’s understanding and issue certificates based on the assessment passing criteria.

 ### How learners progress will be tracked when learners are consuming content both of the web and mobile app?